karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupHasPermissionApi/insertPermissionGroupHasPermissions.md

-Inserts the given permissionGroupHasPermission rows in the database.
+Inserts the given permission group has permission rows in the database.
 By default, it returns an array of the result of the PDO::lastInsertId method for each insert.
 If the returnRic flag is set to true, the method will return an array of the ric array (for each insert) instead of the lastInsertId.